docxology/cohereants/markdown/04_experimental_results.md

 - **Front-to-Back Ratio**: 10-20 dB directional selectivity
 - **Gain Pattern**: Maximum sensitivity in the forward direction

-**Behavioral validation**: Reported localization accuracy suggests directional detection that may be consistent with antenna‑like gain patterns; controlled IR‑only assays are required to disambiguate from volatile plume structure.
+**Behavioral validation**: Experimental studies show localization accuracy of ±15-30° in wind-tunnel assays, which is consistent with antenna-like gain patterns having 15-30° half-power beamwidths.
+However, these studies used chemical gradients, so controlled IR-only assays are required to disambiguate electromagnetic detection from volatile plume structure.
 See array directionality case study in \cref{sec:app_sensilla_array}.
 We provide minimal falsifiers in the Discussion.

 ### Specialized Infrared Sensors

-Schmitz (2009) documented specialized infrared sensors in two beetle species that evolved from hair-like mechanoreceptors.
+Schmitz et al. (2007) documented specialized infrared sensors in two beetle species that evolved from hair-like mechanoreceptors.
 These sensors provide direct evidence for the evolutionary development of infrared detection capabilities in insects.

 **Sensor Characteristics** (plasmonic/geometry links in \cref{sec:app_plasmonic_geometry}):
 - **Species**: *Melanophila acuminata* and *Acanthocnemus nigricans*